inaka/Jayme/README.md

 ### The Inaka Standard

 Jayme comes with a default standard implementation, which is based on the conventions that we normally follow at [Inaka](http://inaka.net/).
-It involves `NSURLSessionBackend`, `CRUDRepository` and `ServerPagedRepository`.
+It involves the `NSURLSessionBackend` class, and the `CRUDRepository` and `PagedRepository` protocols.

 You can either leverage these defaults or implement your own repositories and backends by conforming directly to the base `Repository` and `Backend` protocols provided by Jayme's foundation, skipping any of the aforementioned classes.